dbathgate/cloudfoundry-conjur-buildpack/CONTRIBUTING.md

 after you make changes to the project.

-To run the local `cucumber` tests within the development environment, run the following command from the `bin` directory, within the container:
+To run the local `cucumber` tests within the development environment, run the following command from the `tests/integration` directory, within the container:

 ```shell script
 cucumber \